Pharmacotherapeutic group: antitumor drug – alkaloid

 Symptoms

-There have been reported cases of overdose in patients during therapy with topotecan in the form of lyophilisate for preparation of solution for infusion (overdose up to 10-fold of the recommended dose).
-The observed signs and symptoms of overdose are consistent with the known adverse reactions associated with topotecan.
-The main complication from overdose is suppression of medullary hematopoiesis and mucositis.
+Cases of overdose have been reported in patients during therapy with topotecan in the lyophilisate dosage form for solution for infusion (overdose up to 10 times the recommended dose).
+Observed signs and symptoms of overdose are consistent with known adverse reactions associated with topotecan.
+The main complication from overdose is inhibition of bone marrow hematopoiesis and mucositis.
 In addition, cases of increased liver enzyme activity have been reported after overdose.

 Treatment

-The antidote for topotecan overdose is unknown.
-Further treatment should be given as clinically indicated or as recommended by the national poison center, if available.
+There is no known antidote for topotecan overdose.
+Further treatment should be carried out as clinically indicated or as recommended by the national poison control center, if available.

 ---|---|